zaoqi/kindlelauncher/README.txt

 Credits.
 Twobob Ixtab Stepk
-Thanks to KNC1 for download authentication support. wakawakawaka for testing the DX prerequsites.
+Thanks to KNC1 for download authentication support. wakawakawaka for testing the DX prerequisites.
 Yifan was the original chap whoms configs we parse.
 All the unsung demo authors whose work we draw from on a daily basis.
 And everyone else along the way.